John Glenn Columbus International Airport: Recent history

-Many airlines introduced new routes in the late 2010s, with the addition of Alaska Airlines with one daily flight to Seattle.
+Many airlines introduced new routes in the late 2010s, with the addition of Spirit Airlines with multiple destinations and Alaska Airlines with one daily flight to Seattle.
 Occasionally, larger aircraft that the airport is not used to receiving on a regular basis, such as the Boeing 767 and 777, are chartered through John Glenn and serviced by Lane Aviation.

 Due to the COVID-19 pandemic, many new, current, and to-be-expanded routes were canceled or reduced.
 Air Canada temporarily suspended service to Columbus, while airlines such as United, American, and Delta used smaller aircraft for some of their mainline routes.
 Many of these routes saw an increase of service in mid-2021 as restrictions lifted and demand for air travel grew.

-Startup Breeze Airways also selected Columbus as one of its launch destinations in July with five routes.
+Startup Breeze Airways also selected Columbus as one of its launch destinations in July 2021 with five routes.
+The airline added additional routes from the airport in May 2023.
+Sun Country Airlines announced a plan to fly to the airport during the 2023 summer season.

-Plans have been in development for many years for a new terminal, set to begin construction in 2024 to replace the current, aging building, beginning with the new car rental facility completed in 2021.
-As such, these plans involve a complete relocation of major on-site facilities, such as Lane Aviation's entire complex, in order to accommodate the project.
-The new terminal is suggested to house roughly 40 gates, 6 more than the current terminal capacity (2 of which intended for international arrivals), and would be one interconnected structure rather than three separate concourses inaccessible to each other past security.
+Plans have been in development for many years for a new terminal, set to begin construction in 2025 to replace the current, aging building, beginning with the new car rental facility completed in 2021.

+In spring 2023, the airport prepared for a record travel summer matching traffic levels from before the COVID-19 pandemic.

+In late 2024, ground was broken on a new terminal building slated for a 2029 completion, and will replace the current terminal once it opens.